DuPont de Nemours Q4 2024 Earnings Call Transcript

 Antonella Franzen

 Great.
-Thanks.
 And maybe if just we could quickly touch back.
-You mentioned healthcare and water assets potentially as targets for M&A going-forward.
-Any additional color you can give there maybe on types of assets or parameters you'd use for the search?
+You mentioned healthcare and water assets potentially as targets for M and A going forward.
+Any additional color you could give there maybe on types of assets or parameters you'd use to the search?
 Thanks.

 Lori Koch

-So we have an active pipeline in both the spaces.
-So we'll continue to look and see where we can we can pick-up assets that would add to our portfolio.
-Within the water space, we would even broaden the aperture beyond just filtration and go into some of the other areas in which we bulk-up our exposure there.
-And within healthcare, you would expect a similar dynamic to what we've done with our last two acquisitions around Spectrum and Donatell in the med device space of bringing our -- our capabilities to bear and adding new capabilities to this okay.
+Yes.
+So we have an active pipeline in both the spaces, so we'll continue to look and see where we can pick up assets that would add to our portfolio.
+Within the wider space, we would even broaden the aperture beyond just filtration and go into some of the other areas in order to be able to bulk up our exposure there.
+And within healthcare, you would expect a similar dynamic to what we've done with our last two acquisitions around Spectrum and Donatell in the med device space.
+So bringing our capabilities to bear and adding new capabilities to the toolkit.

 Operator

-Your next question comes from the line of Lawrence Alexander from Jefferies.
+Your next question comes from the line of Laurence Alexander from Jefferies.
 Your line is open.

 Laurence Alexander